marc2332/vale/example/en/introduction/__category.md

 - Code blocks support

-I plan to add other features such as a searcher, third-party links on the navbar, "Edit on Github" link, page tags, SSR, etc...
+I plan to add other features such as a searcher, third-party links on the navbar, "Edit on Github" link, page tags, SSR, themes, etc...

 ## 📦 Installation